Corpus building for minority languages:

 - Mozilla (Bosnian).
 With Mirsad Čirkić, based on earlier work of Ninoslav Jurković, Samir Ribić, and Vedran Ljubović.

 - aspell-csb, hunspell-csb (Kashubian).
-Joint work with Roman Drzeżdżon and Piotr Formella.
+With Roman Drzeżdżon and Piotr Formella.

 - aspell-fy, hunspell-fy (Frisian).
-Joint work with Eeltje de Vries.
+With Eeltje de Vries.

 - aspell-ga, ispell-ga, hunspell-ga, Mozilla (Irish).

 - Mozilla, hunspell-gd (Scottish Gaelic).
-Joint work with Michael Bauer.
+With Michael Bauer.

 - aspell-gv (Manx Gaelic).
 Using earlier work of Alastair McKinstry.